porras/dmenu-emoji/README.md

+# Note

+I no longer mantain this repository (or use this script).
+It works for all I know, but I'm using something else so I no longer mantain it.
+Feel free to keep using it if it works for you, fork it if you need to fix anything, or consider one of the alternatives (see below).
+For this reasons this repo is archived and read-only.

 # dmenu-emoji 💃

 Search an emoji by name and copy it to the clipboard.
 Works best with a dmenu variant that does fuzzy search such as [rofi](https://github.com/DaveDavenport/rofi), but it's compatible with plain [dmenu](https://tools.suckless.org/dmenu/).